kalwalt/AR.js/README.md

 # What "Marker Based" means
 AR.js uses `artoolkit`, and so it is marker based.
-`artoolkit` is a software with years of experience doing augmented reality.
+`Artoolkit` is a software with years of experience doing augmented reality.
 It is able to do a lot!

 It supports a wide range of markers: multiple types of markers [pattern](https://github.com/artoolkit/artoolkit5/tree/master/doc/patterns)/[barcode](https://github.com/artoolkit/artoolkit-docs/blob/master/3_Marker_Training/marker_barcode.md) multiple independent markers at the same time, or [multiple markers acting as a single marker](https://github.com/artoolkit/artoolkit-docs/blob/master/3_Marker_Training/marker_multi.md) up to you to choose.